Autoencoding with a Classifier System: Background

-Perhaps somewhat surprisingly, there had been no previous use of XCS for extracting structure within unlabelled data until the work of \cite{Tamee:2007} on clustering, termed XCSC.
-Clustering is an important unsupervised learning technique where a set of data are grouped into clusters in such a way that data in the same cluster are similar in some sense and data in different clusters are dissimilar in the same sense.
+Perhaps somewhat surprisingly, there had been no previous use of XCS for extracting structure within unlabelled data until the work of \cite{Tamee:2007} on clustering.
 They showed how the XCS generalisation mechanisms can be used to identify clusters, both their number and description.